 Including Kids in Your Budget Planning

-You may want to sit down with everything first on your own and even make a poster of how much is coming in and going out before you share the process with your kids.
+You may want to sit down with everything on your own and even make a poster of how much is coming in and going out before sharing the process with your kids.

 A good rule of thumb is for allowance to be one dollar for every year of a child’s life.
 You can distribute it weekly or every two weeks.
 Your child needs to learn about money through chores.

 They don’t have to be significant chores, and they should be age-appropriate.
 Then help them to set up a container for savings and spending.

 As children, they can save more than you probably can as an adult.
 So you might want to start by saving 20% of their income.
 Then, make sure to help them figure out how much and place it into the containers.

 Then when they want to purchase something, you can help them figure out how long it will take to earn money.
 Then, when they have a decent amount of cash in their savings jar, you can take them to open up a bank account so that they can become familiar with the banking system.